MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 ![How to upload music files](../media/IoTCoreDefaultApp/restart.gif)

-/*JL - Can you take a crack at this for Notifications and Logs?*/ /*Could you also take a crack at how people can leverage the app launch feature and add their own apps to it?
-If that makes sense?*

 The GitHub tile will take you to where our open-source code for the Windows 10 IoT Core Default App is.

 ## Start Menu - Windows Device Portal